 - Trips to the grocery store, post office, and other mundane errands.
 Maybe not with the whole family but at least with you and the kids?
 (Thinking of pre-COVID days!)

 - Chore time, reading time, or just hanging-out-together time.

 All these seem pretty routine and ordinary.
 What about using them as a chance to build memories of a different sort?

 Can some intentionality be brought into play?
 (Let’s face it, raising kids takes a little bit of planning!)
 How about some of these ideas:

 - Perhaps at the dinner table you play a game that leads to discussion?
 (Try this one or some of these.)

-- Perhaps as a part of your next errand out you allow a certain happenstance (every dog seen or every blue car) to spark the announcement of a grateful.
+- Perhaps as a part of your next walk around the block, you allow a certain happenstance (every dog seen or every blue car) to spark the announcement of a grateful.
 And let that lead into talking about how being thankful is good for your health!
 (Read here for other family-friendly ways to practice gratitude.)

 - Perhaps the next time you are chilling together you brainstorm a place in your home to remind you that God is near?

 How are you using every day, even ordinary, non-vacation days, to intentionally work on building your family’s spiritual growth?